barnesdc/best-fit/README.md

 ## Desired Features

 - impliment sign in with (google / linked-in)
+  - (Passport may be a good solution)
 - PDF parser and anaylsis
 - Counter
 - web scraping
+- SonarQube Community edition for Code Smells

 ## Initial Setup